r-lib/tree-sitter-r/CONTRIBUTING.md

 -   `cargo publish --dry-run` will do a dry run before submitting

--   `cargo publish` to actually release
+-   The `publish.yaml` CI will actually run `cargo publish` for you.
+It runs <https://github.com/tree-sitter/workflows/blob/main/.github/workflows/package-crates.yml>.
+Note that we have a `CARGO_REGISTRY_TOKEN` token that expires after 1 year and may need to be refreshed.

 ## Npm package